 |Rusty Monhollon||Missouri Department of Higher Education|

 |Dixie Williams||Missouri State University|

-Part of the Steering Committee's charge includes the oversight of Work Groups assigned to 5 main components of the scale-up effort.
+Part of the Steering Committee's charge includes the oversight of work groups assigned to five main components of the scale-up effort.